THE VISISCREEN STORY

 The Visiscreen Story takes shape

-So how did I get to producing VISISCREEN?
-My parents were remodeling their home in Seattle.
+In 2011, my parents were remodeling their home in Seattle.
 Part of their remodel included installing a large, oversized, 12′ wide sliding glass door that came with a sliding screen door from the factory.
 Shortly after the initial installation, one of the contractors (who was 6’ tall), walked right into the screen because he did not see it, and made a hole in the screen with his nose, damaging his pride, his body and the screen itself.
 Before the screen was able to be replaced, my father put a sticky note on the screen where the contractor had broken through the mesh with his nose.
 A couple weeks later a 5’ tall friend of my mother’s walked into the screen.
 Not only did she not see the screen, she did not see the sticky note that my father had placed on the screen—only a foot above her head.
 So, the screen was replaced, to the tune of $100.00.
 While the screen was being replaced, my father asked the installer if there were any products available that would prevent screen door walk-throughs.
 He told him no, but if anyone did have one, they would have a million dollar solution product for his line of work.
 My father then told me to make something to stick on the screen to help people see it.

 The Visiscreen Story shifts